 However, this approach is applicable only to the stock market.
 As for the Forex market, things look a little different out there.
 It is impossible to track the total trading volume in terms of standard lots so traders use the so-called tick volumes.

 On the picture below, you can compare histograms of tick and futures volumes:

 From the technical point of view, the difference between them is that tick volumes display the total number of changes in price over a particular period of time.
 For example, if price changes 120 times during an hour, tick volume will be equal to 120 while the number of contracts traded is entirely different.

 As you can see, they are virtually identical to each other.
 Supposing that futures volumes are the truth, a high degree of correlation enables us to use the data provided by tick volumes virtually without themselves becoming ineffective.

 As for the technical indicators…

-So far, real (futures) volumes MT4 indicator can be found only at some small private projects.
+So far, real (futures) volumes MT4 and MT5 indicators can be found only at some small private projects.
 The rest of indicators are based on tick volumes.

 Standard Volumes Indicator

-MetaTrader 4 terminal provides a standard volume indicator called "Volumes", which is mostly used for daytrading.
+MetaTrader 4 and MetaTrader 5 terminals provides a standard volume indicator called "Volumes", which is mostly used for daytrading.